EricMFink/PRcasebook/Chapters/Part1 - Law as a Regulated Profession/Law as a Profession.md

 [ … ]

-[Abbott identifies "three types of conflicts between a profession and its competitors."
-The first arises from an expanding jurisdiction, i.e. a profession is unable to grow fast enough to meet an increase in potential work.
-The expansion may be quantitative (i.e. more demand for existing types of work) or qualitative (i.e. the emergence of new types of work).
-In either case, the profession "faces invasion by outsiders" seeking to claim the surplus work.
-The second arises from a contracting jurisdiction, i.e. there is less work available relative to the size and/or productivity of the professional workforce.
-In this situation, the profession will seek new work, either by claiming work previously ceded to other occupations within its existing area, or by expanding into new areas.
-The third arises from external disruption, i.e. "the invasion of a settled jurisdiction by groups providing equivalent services at lower prices.
-Such invaders generally assault public jurisdiction, usually through an extensive advertising campaign.
-Attackers may be new to professional work or members of another established profession; they may also use special organizational forms that enable their price cutting."
-Abbott notes that "all three forms of conflict [have occurred] among professions contesting lawyers' jurisdictions."]

-[ … ]

-Of the three forms of conflict, two involve the failure to adjust output and demand.
-In many professions—and the law is one of them—output is closely tied to manpower. [ … ] [A] rigid demographic structure leaves a profession quite unable to respond to sudden expansion in demand. {% marginnote "margin-note-id" "'Demographic rigidity' describes professional career patterns that tend to 'prevent [the profession from] expanding or contracting rapidly'.
-See Abbott, Chap.
-5." %}

-[ … ]

 Two developments allowed the American profession to avoid this situation.
 The first was the large firm, whose extensively divided labor accomplished more work with given resources; the Cravath firm, for example, had twenty-five lawyers by 1906 and fifty by 1923.
 The second was the replacement of clerkship with law school.
 In 1870, one-quarter of new lawyers had gone to law schools.
 By 1910, the figure was two-thirds.
 This shift decoupled the profession's rate of growth from its current size in two ways.
 First, not only could law schools take extra students more easily than could individual practitioners, but also, since schools were both profitable and prestigious, there was an enormous incentive to found them.
 There resulted an immense potential for recruitment.
 Second, the typical law-school career in this period was two years, not five, providing a much shorter response to demand changes.

 This rapid expansion was, however, accompanied by a stratification of the American bar, indicated in part by the separation of the night law school graduates from the full-time law school graduates.
 This stratification has important implications for the interpretation of competition between lawyers and others.
 Roughly speaking, the night school graduates, along with some day school graduates, dealt with the land and property jurisdiction—individual matters expanding at the rate of population growth.
 The graduates of the elite full-time schools and their newly huge law firms controlled the qualitatively expanding area of big business practice as well as extensive parts of the new government practice.
 Work in the traditional business jurisdiction, expanding in amount but not kind, was split between the two groups.
 Since the majority of the United States lawyer expansion came in night schools and nonelite day schools (whose graduates entered the relatively slowly expanding area of land and property), the American legal profession was moving towards the paradoxical situation of having a lower tier oversupplied with lawyers and an upper one under-supplied.

 [ … ]

-These considerations predict the following patterns of interprofessional conflicts. [ … ] [T]he qualitatively new jurisdictions of big business and governmental work [ … ] should see serious conflict,  [ … ] because of the lack of preexisting cultural jurisdiction [ … ].
-In addition, the law's move into these areas may have weakened its hold elsewhere, with consequent change in settlements.
-The demographic power of the American profession, however, should prevent any loss of cultural jurisdiction, despite a possible weakening of settlements.
-[W]e expect conflicts to appear at peripheral points, and expect differential patterns in the different status levels of the profession.

-[ … ] The demographic and institutional flexibility of the American lawyers, so disturbing to the elite WASP lawyers of the East Coast, in fact enabled the [profession] to handle the demand expansion with relative ease.
+The demographic and institutional flexibility of the American lawyers, so disturbing to the elite WASP lawyers of the East Coast, in fact enabled the [profession] to handle the demand expansion with relative ease.
 But as we shall see, this simple picture is by no means the whole story.

-##### Complaints about Unqualified Practice and Other Invasions
+#### Complaints about Unqualified Practice and Other Invasions

-**GENERAL MATTERS**
+##### GENERAL MATTERS

 [ … ]